cuperman/cdk-appconfig/packages/cdk-appconfig/README.md

 ### Hosted Configurations

 Using hosted configurations, configuration content can be managed with hosted configuration versions.
 Hosted configuration versions support plain text, json, or yaml formats, specified with ContentType.
-The CVontent of the configuration version can be defined inline, uploaded as a CDK asset, or imported from an S3 bucket.
+The Content of the configuration version can be defined inline, uploaded as a CDK asset, or imported from an S3 bucket.

 Content type: